Manage Account

 - This service is only available to account holders.

-- You can pay a maximum of £5,000 a month using the automated payment line.
-If you want to pay more than this, you will need to call and speak to one of our agents.
+- You can pay up to ยฃ5,000 a month using the automated payment line.
+If you want to pay more than this, youโll need to call and speak to one of our agents.

-- You will need your account number, date of birth and the numbers from your postcode to use this service.
+- Youโll need your account number, date of birth and the numbers from your postcode to use this service.

 - Payments made after 8:45pm will be applied to your account the following working day.

-- If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), payments will automatically be split across all parts.
-If you want to make a payment to a specific part, you should call our Customer Contact Centre on 0330 159 7152.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), weโll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

-You can make payments using our secure self-service facility all day, every day.
+You can make payments using our secure self-serve facility all day, every day.

-It’s easy to create a secure login to use the self-service facility and once you have it, you can access your account at any time.
+Itโs easy to create a secure login to use the self-serve facility and once you have it, you can access your account at any time.

 Click here to create a new login.